Virus, stalled economy raise Democratic hopes to take Senate

 WASHINGTON (AP) — Steve Bullock was the lame-duck governor of solidly red Montana, fresh off a failed Democratic presidential bid, when he pivoted and announced he’d challenge Republican Sen. Steve Daines for his seat.

-But days after he announced his candidacy last month, the first cases of coronavirus appeared in Montana.
+Days after announcing his candidacy last month, the first coronavirus cases appeared in Montana.
 That shifted the spotlight onto Bullock as he leads the state’s pandemic response, leaving Daines in the unusual position of a sitting senator competing for attention.

 “I look forward to when I can spend more time thinking about the campaign and doing that work,” Bullock said last week.
-Right now he’s making sure that “lives are being saved.”
+Right now he’s making sure “lives are being saved.”

 The coronavirus, the resulting economic shutdown and President Donald Trump’s stumbles addressing the crises have abruptly scrambled this fall’s battle for Senate control.
 Democrats have rising hopes of gaining the minimum three seats they’ll need to capture a majority, while Republicans who once banked on a robust economy and improving Trump approval ratings are showing signs of nervousness.